merwynfernandes/automation-task-wdio/README.md

 ```
 npm test
 ```
+Console output can be viewed to check the progress of each test case execution.

-To generate the report from existing Allure results you can use the following command:
+#To generate the report from existing Allure results you can use the following command:
 ```
 $ allure generate <directory-with-results> --clean
 ```